UMM-CSci-3601-F17/sage-team-cheezit/LABTASKS.md

 ## Questions

-1. :question: Name one element inside a file that has changed?
-What is being done?
-1. :question:  So how does the server get all that data it's sending out?
+1. :question: What do we do in the `Server` and `UserController` constructors to set up our connection to the development database?
+1. :question: How do we retrieve a user by ID in the `UserController.getUser(String)` method?
+1. :question: How do we retrieve all the users with a given age in `UserController.getUsers(Map...)`?
+What's the role of `filterDoc` in that method?
+1. :question: What are these `Document` objects that we use in the `UserController`?
-Why might we have more than one, and how do they interact?
+Why and how are we using them?

-TODO: add more questions
+1. :question: What does `UserControllerSpec.clearAndPopulateDb` do?
+1. :question: What's being tested in `UserControllerSpec.getUsersWhoAre37()`?
+How is that being tested?

 [readme]:https://github.com/UMM-CSci-3601/3601-lab4_mongo_db/#testing-and-continuous-integration